-- Your title deeds are currently with your bank that you have a mortgage with.
+- Your title deeds are currently with the bank of financial institution that you have a mortgage with.
 You will need to sign an authority authorising Browne & Murphy Solicitors to take up your title documents.

 - Once your new bank has formally approved your re-mortgage a Letter of Offer setting out the details of the loan, the amount, repayment term, the interest rate, monthly repayments, conditions etc, is issued to you and a Loan Pack comprising of the mortgage documentation is issued to our office.
 You should go through the loan offer in detail and make sure that the rates and term in the loan offer correspond with what you have agreed with your bank.
 When your Solicitor has checked the Loan Pack and discussed key terms with you, various documents are signed and completed to enable the new Bank to proceed with your re-mortgage.